unnipillai/techfest-building-serverless-datalake-on-aws/README.md

 This will take few minutes, wait for this to finish

 ## Launch Jupyter Notebook
-- Download and save this file locally on your laptop : https://unnik.s3.amazonaws.com/public-files/unnik-lab-guides/aws-summit-2019/techfest/summit-techfest-datalake-notebook.ipynb
+- Download and save this file locally on your laptop : summit-techfest-datalake-notebook.ipynb
 - GoTo: https://console.aws.amazon.com/glue/home?region=us-east-1#etl:tab=notebooks
 - Click - **aws-glue-notebook1**
 - Click - **Open**, This will open a new tab